 Financial Aid Programs

 Must be registered for at least 6 credits.
 This program allows you to earn money while attending college and provides valuable work experience.
 All jobs are available on the college campus.
 The hourly rate varies depending on the type of work you do and your skill level.
 You may work between 10 - 12 hours per week and you cannot earn more than your maximum CWS award.
 All returning Work-Study students must complete a new contract (available in Student Financial Services) each academic year.
 New Work-Study students must report to Student Financial Services for an assignment after the 2nd week of the semester.
 Funding for this program is limited.
 For more information please see the Federal Work Study Fact Sheet.

 Student Financial Services limits the amount of student loans offered in order to avoid having a large debt upon graduation.
 If you find your financial aid award package does not cover your educational costs, please contact Student Financial Services to review your expenses and see if you qualify for a student loan or an increase in your current loan.
 Information on Parent PLUS Loans and Alternative Loans are available in Student Financial Services.

-MASSGrant (TENTATIVE) - Students must be Pell eligible and enrolled full time (12+ credits).
+Students must be Pell-eligible and enrolled full-time (12+ credits).
 This grant is subject to additional eligibility checks by the state.
 Students that have already received this award for 4 semesters are no longer eligible at a two year college.
 Once the state reviews your status, they will send you a tentative letter of award but Student Financial Services must certify your eligibility and verify enrollment.

-Part -Time Grant - Students eligible for the MASSGrant who drop below full time, may be eligible for this grant.
+Students eligible for the MASSGrant who drop below full-time, may be eligible for this grant.
 You must be enrolled between 6 and 11 credits in order to be eligible for this grant.
 You must be Pell eligible to receive this award.
 Funding is limited to state allocation.

-Connecticut residents can determine what type of state aid they may be eligible for by visiting: http://www.ctohe.org/SFA/.
+Connecticut residents can determine what type of state aid they may be eligible for by visiting the Connecticut Office of Higher Education website.
 Other non-Massachusetts residents should check with their local state agencies for their state aid eligibility.

 Student Financial Services will adjust your financial aid award due to changes in your eligibility or changes in your enrollment.
 We reserve the right to cancel aid awarded if you should subsequently become ineligible because of financial misrepresentation or other reasons specified by federal regulations.